nedeco/fama/documentation/homesystem/HOMEASSISTANT.md

 </p>

 3. Configure the MQTT broker:
-   - **Broker Hostname/IP:** Enter the hostname or IP address of the Fama application's MQTT broker.
+   - **Broker Hostname/IP:** Enter the hostname or IP address of the Open Smart City Home application's MQTT broker.
    - **Port:** Set the port to `1883`.
    - **Username:** Enter the username for the MQTT broker.
    - **Password:** Enter the corresponding password.

-   Ensure the username and password match the credentials configured in the Fama application's MQTT settings.
+   Ensure the username and password match the credentials configured in the Open Smart City Home application's MQTT settings.

 <p>
   <img width="600px" alt="logo" src="../images/homeassistant_mqtt_settings2.png">